DirkKuhn/lightning_hydra_optuna_pruning_example/README.md

 pip install -r requirements.txt
 ```
 To run the hyperparameter optimization with pruning install the ``OptunaPruningSweeper``.
 This plugin has not yeet
 been added to PyPI.
-Install it by cloning the repository ... and execute in your virtual environment
+Install it by cloning [this repository](https://github.com/DirkKuhn/hydra_optuna_pruning_sweeper) and execute in your virtual environment
 ```
 pip install PATH-TO-CLONED-REPOSITORY-OF-HYDRA-OPTUNA-PRUNING-SWEEPER
 ```